Parents Denied Access To Kids Continue To Seek Solutions

 • Managing the Stress of Separation

-Stress can have a huge impact on a person, and going through the divorce and separation process can be very hard on everyone involved.
-It is important to continue to take care of your own mental health.
-For parents that have decided to separate, the added stress of how to manage their kids can cause even more anxiety and depression for the parents.
+Stress can significantly impact someone, and going through the divorce and separation process can harshly affect everyone involved.
+It is essential to continue to take care of your mental health.
+For parents who have decided to separate, the added stress of how to manage their kids can cause even more anxiety and depression for the parents.

 Parents work together and communicate

 The best thing for parents to do in these circumstances is to think of what is best for their kids.
-Though it might take some time and effort, having both parents work together and communicate can make things easier for their kids.
-Being able to work together for the children can also help both parents be able to manage the stress and anxiety of the separation.
+Though it might take time and effort, having both parents work together and communicate can make things easier for their kids.
+Working together for the children can also help both parents manage the stress and anxiety of the separation.

 Unfortunately, many separations don’t end on good terms and lead to custody battles that are hard on everyone involved.
 With everything that goes on during a separation, it is easy for people to forget to take care of themselves.
-In order to not get overwhelmed by negative emotions during this time, both parties should remember to make time for themselves and find ways to cope with the divorce.
+To avoid getting overwhelmed by negative emotions during this time, both parties should remember to make time for themselves and find ways to cope with the divorce.

 Can You Travel with Your Children after Separation?

-Understandably, divorced parents need some time to heal up after divorce, so a vacation is a good solution.
+Understandably, divorced parents need time to heal up, so a vacation is a good solution.
 However, all the details and guidelines must be known to both parents in advance to avoid legal consequences.

 Following Travel Guidelines

 It would help if you kept an eye on the updates from the health department and local government on travelling abroad.
-Also, talking to the doctor about children and having their opinion gives an insight into the travelling plans impacting their health.
-The information on pandemics and related restrictions make children worry less.
+Also, talking to the doctor about children and having their opinions gives an insight into how travelling plans impact their health.
+The information on pandemics and related restrictions makes children worry less.
 The up-to-date details double up the excitement.

 Make Travel Plans After Discussing with Co-Parent

 If the proposed trip dates are mixed up with the holiday break, discussing it with the co-parent before making travel arrangements is necessary.
-Accommodating the needs of co-parents so that they can spend enough time with the children can lead to a very healthy relationship between the two parents and kids.
-In this situation, one of these accommodations could be a parenting time swap.
+Accommodating the needs of co-parents to spend enough time with the children can lead to a very healthy relationship between the two parents and kids.
+One of these accommodations could be a parenting time swap in this situation.

-If both the parents cannot reach an agreement on swapping parenting time, it can lead to bigger issues, more conflicts, and more disappointment for the kids.
-In these cases, it is important for parents to try to be as cooperative and flexible as possible to make their kids’ lives easier.
+If both parents cannot agree on swapping parenting time, it can lead to more significant issues, conflicts, and disappointment for the kids.
+In these cases, parents must try to be as cooperative and flexible as possible to make their kids’ lives easier.
 When the plans don’t work, it can cause other issues or complications.
 If nothing can be worked out between the parents, it is better to reschedule the trip on alternative dates than to have a major drama.

-For disagreements on vacationing with children after separation, it’s a good idea to consult with a family law attorney to come up with other possible solutions.
+For disagreements on vacationing with children after separation, it’s a good idea to consult a family law lawyer to come up with other possible solutions.

 Have the Right Travel Documents

-After agreeing to vacation with your co-parent on travel dates, you must ensure that you possess the correct documents.
+You must possess the correct documents after agreeing to vacation with your co-parent on travel dates.
 The same will help your trip go smoothly.
-No matter the area of the world you are travelling to, your documents must have details about you, your kids and your travel agreements like transportation, place of stay, place to visit, and other key details about your whereabouts.
+No matter the area of the world you are travelling to, your documents must have details about you, your kids, and your travel agreements, such as transportation, place of stay, a place to visit, and other key information about your whereabouts.
 Nothing must be hidden.

 Other documents needed would be pandemic-related, like a vaccination certificate or proof of a negative viral test taken a few days before the trip or as advised by the authorities.
 Be sure that the other co-parent has access to such documents.

-The documents’ reviewal provides satisfaction that all formalities have been coped with, including sincere correspondences.
+The documents’ review provides satisfaction that all formalities have been coped with, including sincere correspondence.

-International travelling requires identification, like passports, for everyone.
+Everyone who travels internationally requires identification, like passports.
 The authority states that all children must have a valid passport to travel overseas, regardless of age.
 Also, for parents separated and having children, there is a different passport application to travel with.

 Travelling with kids is common.
-Children can have dual citizenship because of their parents’ nationalities who may be living in the same town or in different countries.
+Children can have dual citizenship because of their parents’ nationalities, who may live in the same town or different countries.
 No matter their location, it is the parent’s duty to look after their children’s safety.
 Situations can become complicated, and the farther the parents are from each other, the more difficult it will be to find a solution.

 Another concern is that one of the co-parents will not comply with the custody agreements.
 For example, a parent who takes the kid on vacation to another country may not return or would not allow the child to meet the other co-parent.